Étienne de Montille - le successeur

 A question to Etienne :

-"Of course Étienne is different from Hubert, as is Alix, but what is the common denominator in your approach to wine and terroir ?"
+"Of course Étienne is different from Hubert, but what is the common denominator in your approach to wine and terroir ?"

 "My father is a discriminating man.
 He understood before everyone else that he wanted to make wines that suited his tastes, not standardized wines - as they generally were at the time.
 When one can free oneself from the reality of the economic market it is very liberating.
 To sell your own wines by the bottle is not at all the same approach as when you sell your entire production to a negociant.
 My father made wines that stood out.
 It is for this that he is known.
 When you are a child, you don't understand why people stop by your house and compliment your father.
 He was immensely proud to be seen as a personality.
 I grew up with the idea that wine was a unique product.
 While we agree on the notion of terroir, I don't necessarily agree with his approach to the wines' characteristics.
 He crafted them into wines for aging - austere, and rigid like the law - in their youth.
 I am against the idea of making age-worthy wines at all costs.
 I try to understand each vintage and to vinify it according to its personality and its potential.
 My father imbued me with a passion for authentic wines - pure, balanced, elegant and with an ability to improve with age.
 I have added some fruit succulence and a velvet texture.
 The tannins are rounder and leave the charm of certain appellations to open up.
 I do this never forgetting to respect the terroir and our tradition."